WangWenhao0716/VidProM/README.md

 It inspires many exciting new research areas, such as Text-to-Video Prompt Engineering, Efficient Video Generation, Fake Video Detection, and Video Copy Detection for Diffusion Models.

 # Download
-You can download the VidProM under CC BY-NC 4.0 License from [Hugging Face](https://huggingface.co/datasets/WenhaoWang/VidProM).
+You can download the VidProM from [Hugging Face](https://huggingface.co/datasets/WenhaoWang/VidProM).

 ## Automatical
 Install the [datasets](https://huggingface.co/docs/datasets/v1.15.1/installation.html) library first, by: